themohitnair/distrowiz/README.md

-# distrokinator
+# DistroWiz
-Select the distro that fits your needs and wants using distrokinator!
+Select the distro that fits your needs and wants using DistroWiz!